MicrosoftDocs/winrt-api/windows.security.authentication.web.provider/webaccountprovideroperationkind.md

 # WebAccountProviderOperationKind

 ## -description
 Represents different operations a web account provider can perform.
 Use this to determine what operation to perform when the provider is activated.
+Providers must ignore unknown operations.

 ## -enum-fields
 ### -field RequestToken:0